 If you're working with families from cultures you're unfamiliar with, it will be helpful to have additional background information on their culture or ethnicity.
-Understanding different cultures allows us to widen our worldview, and have more empathy for families we work with.
+Understanding different cultures allow us to widen our worldview and have more empathy for the families we work with.

 Especially if you're conducting a search using Google Scholar or another search engine, use the SIFT method from Michael Caulfield to better analyze the article.

-An annotated bibliography is simple a list of your references with an additional paragraph that describes the value, application, and relevance of the reference for your paper.
-These short annotations help you and your reader understand how each of your studies/resources supports your discussion of childrearing in various cultures.
+An annotated bibliography is a list of your references with an additional paragraph that describes the value, application, and relevance of the source to your paper.
+These short annotations help you and your reader better understand how each of the selected references supports your discussion of childrearing in various cultures.

 You can also explore the Purdue Online Writing Lab's website, which includes APA formatting and sample annotations.

-Here are a few apps we recommend for recording and transcribing your interviews.
-Some are free and some are not, please be sure to select the app that works best for you and your project.
+Here are a few recommended apps for recording and transcribing your interviews.
+Some are free and some require purchase, so please be sure to select the app that works best for you and your project.

-Microsoft Stream is available through your Erikson credentials, and may be a great option for recording video, audio, and an auto-transcription.
-The generated captions will not be perfect, so it will require a bit of editing on your part.
-You can either log in with your Erikson email address and password on the Microsoft site, or access it in your office.com account where you find other Microsoft apps.
+Microsoft Stream is available through your free Erikson Office 365 account and can be a great option for recording video, audio, and an auto-transcription.
+Please note, the generated captions will not be perfect and will require a bit of editing on your part.
+You can either log in with your Erikson email address and password on the Microsoft site or access it through the Office 365 portal.